Due to ongoing COVID-19 regulations, the Saxonburg Museum remains closed at this time.

 The Saxonburg Museum is located in Roebling Park on North Rebecca Street between Main and Water Streets.
 The 6000-square-foot Museum was built in 1991 and presented to the Saxonburg Historical and Restoration Commission by the Reldon & Hattie Cooper Charitable Foundation.
 The history of our community is represented in a number of museum rooms which display artifacts from the growth and development of Saxonburg, dating back to when our first settlers arrived in 1831.

-The Roebling Room contains pictures and documents describing the engineering career of John A. Roebling.
-The first wire cable was developed and patented by Roebling in 1840, at his workshop located next to the Museum.
+The Roebling Room contains pictures and documents describing the engineering career of John A. Roebling, the founder of Saxonburg.
+The first wire cable was developed and patented by Roebling in 1840, at his workshop that had been located next to where the Museum now stands.
 The new and stronger wire cables were used on river ferries, canal bridges, and the famous Pennsylvania Canal Portage Railroad.
 Major river bridges were then designed and built by John and his son, Colonel Washington Roebling, including the Brooklyn Bridge.

 Our mailing address is Saxonburg Museum, 420 W. Main St., Saxonburg, PA 16056

 For Additional Information: 724-352-1400 x221